 - help family members understand needs behind behaviors

 - communication, boundaries, and building healthy relationships that last across the lifespan

 - explore family values

 Finally - you will likely find me to be warm and compassionate, an excellent listener with a direct communication style.
 I am passionate about the well-being of people and animals and strive for a responsible existence.
-Also, very importantly, I am obsessed with tacos, cats, and my therapy dog (Mila).
+Also, very importantly, I am obsessed with water coloring, plants, cats, and my therapy dog (Mila).

 Kim completed her advanced clinical practicum in a sexual trauma specialty program.
 Through this program, Kim worked extensively with clients who had experienced moderate to severe relational, developmental, and sexual trauma and neglect.

 Working through psychodynamic, attachment/relational, and trauma-informed approaches, Kim conceptualizes relational challenges through a trauma-informed lens allowing for intergenerational healing to occur.
 Kim believes that because trauma occurs within relationships, trauma can be healed through relationships.
 Whether that is relationship with a spouse, your parent, or your therapist, we will also examine relationship with self, nutrition, sleep, and many other things.

 Kim's areas of specialization include relational/developmental complex trauma, which lends well to parenting and family systems work.
 Additionally, Kim works with many non-binary and trans clients, including parents of trans youth.
 This is a judgement free zone, so Kim will meet you where you are, but use positive mental health and developmental achievements as the navigating point to optimize care.